maheshsabnis/react-sync-trg/README.md

             - Used to Mount the DOM from Component on UI Thread
 # Programming Concepts with React
     -  Creating Components
+        - A Custom HTML Element that will be implicitly registered on UI Thread as a Element by React Object Model
         - State and Props
             - useState()
             - useEfect() for ajax calls